Mind & Body

 "I have learned a lot from the course which has helped me to deal with my pain and mobility.
 It’s good to look back in the library."

-Pathway through Pain covers all the elements of an intensive Pain Management Programme (PMP).
+Pathway through Pain delivers all the elements of an intensive Pain Management Program (PMP).
 Individuals are led through 24-steps comprising of pre-recorded videos, exercises and assignments to practise in their own time.

-We recommend participants aim to complete the course in a month, but it can be done at their own pace, taking breaks when needed.
-There are also set break points within the course to help pace progress.
+We recommend participants aim to complete the program in a month, but it can be done at their own pace, taking breaks when needed.
+There are also set break points within the program to help pace progress.

-By the end of the course participants will have gained knowledge and practical skills to foster over the long-term, which help to let go of the fear of pain and see there are ways and means to live a normal life again.
+By the end, participants will have gained knowledge and practical skills to foster over the long-term, which help to let go of the fear of pain and see there are ways and means to live a normal life again.

 relaxation and meditation